ocean view on the horizon of personality disorder treatment programs in California

 While it is effective when used as prescribed, it can become addictive when used over time or in higher-than-recommended doses.
 This addiction can develop gradually and may initially seem harmless, but over time, individuals may find themselves relying on Xanax not only for its intended effects but as a coping mechanism for stress, trauma, or other emotional struggles.

-The Development of Xanax Addiction
+The development of Xanax addiction

 In the beginning, Xanax may seem like a useful way to manage anxiety and panic attacks.
 However, with repeated use, the body builds tolerance to the drug, meaning the same dose no longer provides the desired effect.
 As a result, individuals may start increasing their dose to achieve the same relief, unknowingly progressing toward dependency.